joist-orm/joist-orm/docs/gql-filtering-patten.markdown

 1. Finding entities via a top-level query
 2. Finding entities via a graph navigation

-For example, finding `Book` entities via a top-level query would look like:
+For example, finding books via a top-level query would look like:

 ```graphql
 query {